adhoc-dev/sale/helpdesk_ux/README.rst

 * Add sequence field to Tickets and change default order to the following criteria: "Priority desc, Sequence & ID"
 * Remove the restriction that do not let the portal users to post messages in a ticket when this one has been marked as done, now the user can post messages no matter the status of the ticket.
 * Add option to disable stage's automatic emails when a ticket has been set to blocked (kanan_status button).
+* Add button to avoid sending templates upon a change in the ticket's stage
 * Add new filters in ticket portal in order to be able to:

   * Sort By: Priority, ( Subject vs Title? )